alphayowakarindi/alphayowakarindi/README.md

 - 📚 Committed to continuous learning and staying ahead of emerging trends in technology.

 ### Let's Connect!
 I'd love to hear from you if you're looking for a passionate developer with a blend of technical expertise and creative problem-solving.
-Reach me at **alphayowakarindi@gmail.com**!
+You can reach me at **alphayowakarindi@gmail.com**!

 ![Alphayo's github stats](https://github-readme-stats.vercel.app/api?username=alphayowakarindi&show_icons=true&theme=dark)